 Faunal Associations: The flowers attract Halictine bees, wasps, flies, beetles, and plant bugs.
 The beetles usually feed on pollen, while the other insects seek nectar primarily.
 The fly visitors include Syrphid flies, Tachinid flies, Flesh flies, Muscid flies, Anthomyiid flies, and others.
 Wasp visitors include Crabronine wasps, Eumenine wasps, Cuckoo wasps, Braconid wasps, and others.
 Mammalian herbivores appear to ignore this plant as a food source because the leaves are sandpapery in texture and bitter-tasting.

-Photographic Location: The upper photograph was taken at a remnant prairie along an abandoned railroad in Champaign County, Illinois, while the lower photograph was taken at the webmaster's wildflower garden in Urbana, Illinois.
+Photographic Location: The photographs were taken at a remnant prairie along an abandoned railroad in Champaign County, Illinois, and the webmaster's wildflower garden in Urbana, Illinois.

 Comments: Don't be put off by the lack of conspicuous ray florets on the flowerheads – they are still quite showy, resembling small white pearls from a distance.
 The leaves are admittedly rather coarse, but they possess characteristics that help this plant to survive in the prairie (as well as one's flower garden).
 Because of the unique flowerheads, this plant can be confused with no other species in Illinois; there are some close relatives that occur in other states, however.
 Wild Quinine was used as a substitute for the bark of the Cinchona tree during World War I, when the supply of the latter was disrupted; this was an attempt to maintain the supply of quinine to treat malaria.